embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 math:
     enable: true
 ---

-In the [previous post](/arduino-ide-build-process/) we took a closer look at how the Arduino IDE builds sketches.
+Do you know that you don’t actually need the Arduino IDE to build and upload sketches?

-Arduino also offers another way to build projects — by using the **Arduino Command Line Interface (CLI)** directly.
+Arduino projects can be compiled and uploaded straight from the command line using the **Arduino Command Line Interface (CLI)**.
-Starting with Arduino IDE 2.0, the IDE actually uses `arduino-cli` under the hood the build process, so working with the CLI directly simply removes one layer of abstraction while following the exact same steps — but with better flexibility and possibilities.
+This process is identical to what happens when you build and upload from the IDE, because Arduino IDE 2.0 and later use `arduino-cli` under the hood.

-[//]: # (I think language here is too wooden)
+By working directly with the CLI, you remove the IDE as a middle layer and gain more possibilities and control over your builds.

 ## Reasons to use Arduino CLI

-I’m sure some of you might not immediately see **why** would you use Arduino CLI instead of Arduino IDE.
+If you were comfortable using IDE, you may not immediately see **why** would you use Arduino CLI instead.

-Someone once wrote,
+Someone even asked about this more than seven years ago, and got one response like:
 > ["If you have to ask what the benefits are then the benefits most likely do not apply to or interest you."](https://arduino.stackexchange.com/questions/56767/what-are-the-benefits-or-advantages-of-arduino-cli).

-But I don't agree with that!
-These benefits might actually apply to you — you just might not realize it yet.
+That’s not entirely fair, though — it overlooks the fact that people want to learn new things.
 Arduino IDE is great for getting started, but you can do much more if you switch to Arduino CLI:

 [//]: # (The names of list items are not matching the sentence flow)

-- **Easier configuration**
+- **you can use advanced configuration options**

     Some build or configuration options aren't exposed in the Arduino IDE.
     It's possible to configure them with configuration files, but this approach